kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I told him in Belgium that I was open to hallucinogenic plants, but for healing purposes only.
 - I explained that I believe it is not a good idea to misuse a powerful living being such as a healing plant for any reason at all, and the karma can be immense.

+### Meeting a weird guy

+- Hassan maybe?
+Something Islamic for sure.

 ### Gabriel Silva is given my role at Polygon

 - While at the conference, a number of things happen.